Daparrag/Bluetooth-LE-single-and-multinode-framework/README.md

 My interest in this project was focused principally in allows synchonous multimedia transmittions in BLE 4.1 this repository only contain the basic firmware needed to implement this idea.

-In another repository I will post the solution using this firmware.
+In another repository I will post the solution for synchonous BLE using this firmware.

-In the image you could see a simple example (**one node as a central an two as pherispheral**) after to connection and services & charateristics exchanged, using this firmware.
+In the image you could see a simple example (**one node as a central an two as pherispheral**) after to be connected and after to exchange their services & charateristics.
+Using this firmware.

 <img src="https://github.com/Daparrag/Lib/blob/master/firmware/screenshots/connection_complete.gif" alt="connection complete" width="600px" />